 The left-hand counter in the display registers the total amount of distance covered by the vehicle.

 The right-hand counter registers the short journeys.
 The last digit indicates steps of 100 metres.
-The trip recorder counter may be reset by holding down the reset button ⇒ page 57, fig. 33 (6) for a few seconds.
+The trip recorder counter may be reset by the reset button \Rightarrow page 56, fig. 33 (6).

 Service interval display